rfirsov04/UT24-Cooling-Prototype/README.md

 # UT24-Cooling-Prototype
-Arduino-integrated data logging of Enepaq 6S5P VTC6 segment temperature
+Arduino-integrated data logging of Enepaq 6S5P VTC6 segment temperature.
+Logging frequency of 1Hz for now.

 Run the ArduinoSensing.m file in tandem with the MATLAB Arduino extension.
 Make sure to set the correct USB port for your Arduino, you can get this information from the Arduino IDE.
 The logging will show real time data, but it will stop at the click of any key, so just keep that in mind.
 Make sure to change the file name you save to at the end of the code to not overwrite your data from the previous experiment.